bumlang936/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs. Competition

 1.)
 What metric or metrics are you going to test?

+The metrics I will be testing are city and highway fuel efficiencies.

 2.)
 What is the null hypothesis or alternative hypothesis?

+The null hypothesis is that all cars in the same class have the same city and highway fuel efficiencies.
+The alternative hypothesis is that the city and highway fuel efficiencies for each car are not the same.

 3.)
 What statistical test would you use to test the hypothesis?
 And why?

+An ANOVA test would be used since I am trying to determine if the MechaCar has better fuel efficiencies then its competitors.
+This would be appropriate since ANOVA tests are used to test the means of a continuous numerical variable across multiple groups.

 4.)
 What data is needed to run the statistical test?

+In order to properly perform this test, then both city and highway fuel efficiencies for all manufacturers would be required in order to see how the MechaCar's city and highway fuel efficiencies differ.